disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/USA/Central Intelligence Agency.md

 The CIA's interest in psi research dates back to the early 1970s, partly in response to rumors of extensive Soviet psi research.
 Following a number of scandals in the mid-1970s, including revelations of domestic spying, the CIA came under unprecedented scrutiny from Congress.
 This led to a preference for "clean" spying methods, making psychic intelligence an appealing, low-profile alternative to traditional human intelligence (HUMINT).[^1]

 In 1972, the CIA, through officials like [[Ken Kress]] from the Technical Services Division (TSD) (later the Office of Technical Service, OTS), provided the initial funding for [[Hal Puthoff]]'s psi research program at [[Stanford Research Institute]] (SRI).
 This funding, initially $50,000 for eight months, was contingent on the researchers demonstrating a repeatable psi phenomenon.
-The Office of Research and Development (ORD) also jointly managed the funding and contract.[^1]
+The Office of Research and Development (ORD) also jointly managed the funding and contract.[^1] In the late 1960s, the CIA had approached [[Harold "Hal" Puthoff]] and Russell Targ at Stanford University to develop a program to counter a similar effort in the Soviet Union, which led to the creation of the [[Stargate Project]], a program that trained individuals in [[Remote Viewing]] to spy on foreign targets.
+The program was reportedly highly successful, and Puthoff reported directly to the Director of the CIA and the White House.[^11]

 #### Notable Operations and Impact